 Addiction Counsellor vs Other Forms Of Counselling Services

 Choosing a Counsellor can be a daunting prospect.
 If you have a drinking problem, drug problem or gambling problem then the first step is to engage with a Specialist Addiction Counsellor.
-The main difference from other counselling treatment is that you will be receiving specialist addiction therapy and support which is based around your actual addictions and addictive behaviours.
+The main difference from other counselling treatment is that you will be receiving specialist addiction therapy and support which is based on your actual addictions and addictive behaviours.
 Once you have successfully started to fully understand the addictive process and the root causes more, then you can start to move forward with your life.

-Start Recovery's addiction Counselling service delivers a process of learning, then unlearning, and then re-learning behavioural and emotional aspects of peoples lives which have been "wired together" in your neural networks, in the brain.
+Start Recovery's addiction Counselling service delivers a process of learning, then unlearning, and then re-learning behavioural and emotional aspects of peoples lives that have been "wired together" in your neural networks, in the brain.
 An addiction counselor will look specifically at triggers, urges and cravings and help you to make more rational responses to any external or internal stressors.

 When you work with an addiction counsellor rather than any other type of counsellor, you have to acknowledge that you have an addiction problem, before then going on to explore other aspects of yourself.
 Admitting to yourself that you have a drink, drug or gambling problem is the first step.